DeyanM1/Zephyr/docs/Types/01-simpleVariable.md

 - **`convertibleInto`** -> `PT`, `INT`, `FLOAT`, `BOOL`, `LIST`
 - **`convertValue`** -> Value of variable
-**Note**: Every simplevar can be converted between the 4 simplevar types

-**Note**: Only PT can be turned into `LIST`, Chars of the PT are turned into values of LIST (Split by char)
+**Note**: Every simplevar can be converted between the 4 simplevar types **Note**: Only PT can be turned into `LIST`, Chars of the PT are turned into values of LIST (Split by char)

 ## Creating a Simple Variable

-To create a simple variable, use the `#` base with the type and optional initial value:
+To create a simple variable, use the `#` base with the type, optional initial value and optional constant flag:

 ```zephyr
 <VariableName> # <Type>:<*- Value>|<*- const>;